 Seasonal allergies in Elkhart are no joke.
 Whether it’s the heart of spring, summer, or fall, allergy sufferers know that the symptoms can change the way you feel.
 Sure, symptoms can range from mild to severe, but there is one thing that all allergy sufferers may not know they can think about in order to help reduce their symptoms in their home – purchase a whole-home air filtration system.

-There are a number of ‘over-the-counter’ ways to treat your allergy symptoms, but proper household air filtration can help you make sure one big piece of the puzzle is covered so that your home’s air is helping, not contributing to, your allergies.
+There are a number of ‘over-the-counter’ ways to treat your allergy symptoms, but good household air filtration can help you ensure one major piece of the puzzle is covered so that your home’s air is helping, not contributing to, your allergies.

-Here are a couple tips BW/Cook Service Experts put together to help you breathe a little easier when your allergies would likely flare up:
+Here are three tips BW/Cook Service Experts put together to help you breathe a little easier when your allergies would normally flare up:

 1) Investigate the types of air filtration systems

-Whole-home air cleaners and air filtration systems come in a variety of shapes, sizes and technologies.
-Thought of as top-notch, HEPA (High Efficiency Particulate Air) Filtration systems are considered ‘hospital-grade’ air cleaners, and are the perfect answer for the most severe allergy sufferers and asthmatic residents.
-A HEPA filter is also a good choice for elderly or infant residents with respiratory problems.
+Whole-home air cleaners and air filtration systems come in a number of shapes, sizes and technologies.
+Thought of as top-of-the-line, HEPA (High Efficiency Particulate Air) Filtration systems are considered ‘hospital-grade’ air cleaners, and are the perfect answer for the most severe allergy sufferers and asthmatic residents.
+A HEPA filter is also a good selection for elderly or infant residents with respiratory problems.

 2) Improve your home’s humidity

-There are a number of humidification options from BW/Cook Service Experts that are already created to work best with your current heating and cooling system, making it easy to harness the benefits that proper air filtration can offer.
+There are a number of humidification choices from BW/Cook Service Experts that are already created to operate best with your current heating and cooling system, making it easy to harness the benefits that proper air filtration can offer.